GStreamer/gstreamer/markdown/frequently-asked-questions/troubleshooting.md

 # Troubleshooting GStreamer

+## What should I do if I'm missing a plug-in?

-> Some application is telling me that I am missing a plug-in.
-What do I do?
+*Some application is telling me that I am missing a plug-in.
+What do I do?*

 Well, start by checking if you really are missing the plug-in.